Frequently Asked Questions

 How do I deploy RDO?

-Packstack, an installation utility which uses Puppet modules to deploy OpenStack, is the primary tool for deploying RDO.
-Instructions on enabling the RDO Yum repository and installing RDO with Packstack are available on the quick start page.
+- For Proof Of Concept (PoC) or Development environments, Packstack, an installation utility which uses Puppet modules to deploy OpenStack, is the primary tool.
+Instructions on installing RDO with Packstack are available on the quick start page.

 Where can I find help with RDO?